aredn/documentation/arednGettingStarted/node_admin.rst

    :alt: Admin Local Services Port Forwarding
    :align: center

   To create a port forwarding rule, click the [+] icon on the right.
 Unless the LAN is in NAT mode, port forwarding is only meaningful for WAN-connected nodes so you will only be allowed to create rules for the WAN interface.
+If in NAT mode you may select the WAN, Mesh, or both Mesh & WAN interfaces when defining your port forwarding rule.

   For inbound port, enter a single port number or a range of ports separated by the dash character.
 Click in the *protocol* field to select TCP, UDP, or both.
 Use the switch on the right to enable or disable this port forwarding rule.
 On the next row, click in the IP address / hostname field to select from the dropdown list a LAN host to process the requests.
 In the next field, enter the *port* or the first port in the range on which that host is listening for those requests.

   To delete a port forwarding rule, click the [-] icon on the right of the existing row for the rule you wish to delete.
 You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` your changes.